Neelakandan-A/ECertificate_Generator/README.md

 # ECertificate_Generator
-#### ECertificate_Generator Using Python and smtp mail client to sent mail ecertificates all participants in one script as a Pdf Format.
+#### A Simple ECertificate_Generator Using Python Script and smtp mail client to sent mail ecertificates all participants in one script as a Pdf Format.

 # [ Installation ]
 ```